venugoapalreddy/biztalk-docs/biztalk/core/creating-and-configuring-send-ports.md

 # Creating and Configuring Send Ports

 ## Overview
-This section provides instructions on using the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to create and configure send ports for a BizTalk application.
+This section provides instructions on using the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console to create and configure send ports for a BizTalk application.
 A send port is a location to which messages are sent or from which messages are received and is uniquely identified by its name.

 > [!NOTE]
 >  You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the **WMI Class Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI, see the <strong>WMI Class Reference</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Next steps